-The Hermaness Visitor Centre is not open in 2018, but the National Nature Reserve remains open to the public.
-The position regarding the visitor centre in future years is under review.
+The Hermaness Visitor Centre was not open in 2018, but the National Nature Reserve remains open to the public.
+The position regarding the visitor centre in 2019 and beyond is under review.
 For the moment the remainder of this page is as written when the visitor centre was open.

 Hermaness National Nature Reserve is located on a cliff-edged finger of land at the north west tip of Unst.
 Three miles from Haroldswick, Hermaness has the Atlantic on its west and north, and Burra Firth on its east.